Lissy93/ansibles/readme.txt

  📊 Monitoring:
-  ├── ☑️ Log storage – Loki for ingesting and aggregating all logs ├── ☑️ Log shipping – Grafana Agent, pushes logs and metrics to Loki ├── ☑️ Metrics collection – Grafana Agent pushing metrics into Prometheus ├── ☑️ Visualization – Grafana for dashboards from Loki and Prometheus ├── ☑️ Alerting – Alertmanager for triggering critical notifications └── ☑️ Log rotation - Sets up logrotate for all logs
+  ├── ☑️ Log storage – Loki for ingesting and aggregating all logs ├── ☑️ Log shipping – Grafana Agent, pushes logs and metrics to Loki ├── ☑️ Metrics collection – Grafana Agent, pushing metrics into Prometheus ├── ☑️ Visualization – Grafana for dashboards from Loki and Prometheus ├── ☑️ Alerting – Alertmanager for triggering critical notifications └── ☑️ Log rotation - Sets up logrotate for all logs, so they don't get big

 Running:
 - `make essentials` will only apply the basics (essential for all servers)